Leonard Riggio

-Leonard S. Riggio (born February 28, 1941) is a retired American businessman and entrepreneur.
-He served as executive chairman of book store chain Barnes & Noble and was its largest shareholder from 1971 until the sale of the company to the hedge fund Elliott Advisors in 2019.
-Under his leadership the company expanded significantly from a single retail location on 105 Fifth Avenue, New York to a nationwide chain with 600+ stores, which it did with acquisitions and mergers of competing chain stores.
+Leonard Stephen Riggio (February 28, 1941 – August 27, 2024) was an American businessman.
+He served as executive chairman of book store chain Barnes & Noble and was its largest shareholder from 1971 until the sale of the company to the hedge fund Elliott Investment Management in 2019.
+Under his leadership the company expanded significantly from a single retail location on 105 Fifth Avenue in New York City to a nationwide chain with 600+ stores, which it did with acquisitions and mergers of competing chain stores including his takeover of B. Dalton in 1986, which was supported by a major investment from the Dutch retailer Vendex International and Drexel Burnham Lambert–issued junk bonds.

 Early life and education

-Born in New York City, Riggio attended Brooklyn Technical High School, graduating in 1958, followed by evening classes at New York University.
+Leonard Stephen Riggio was born in New York City on February 28, 1941.
+He attended Brooklyn Technical High School, graduating in 1958, followed by evening classes at New York University.
 His father, Steve Riggio, was a professional boxer who twice defeated Rocky Graziano.

-His brother, Steve Riggio, was CEO of the Barnes & Noble chain of bookstores until his replacement by William Lynch in 2010.
+His brother, Steve Riggio, was CEO of the Barnes & Noble chain of bookstores from 2002 until his replacement by William Lynch in 2010.

 Career

-While at New York University, Riggio founded the Student Book Exchange in 1965 and turned this small book store into a leading retailer.
+While at New York University, Riggio founded the Student Book Exchange in 1965 and turned this small bookstore into a leading retailer.
 He acquired the Barnes & Noble bookstore in New York City in 1971 and adopted its name for his expanding company.
 He acquired hundreds of bookstores through the years and launched the Barnes & Noble superstore concept with an in-store coffee shop and spacious reading alcoves.
+In 1986, Riggio used junk bonds issued by Drexel Burnham Lambert and a major investment from the Dutch retailer Vendex International to buy B. Dalton; the acquisition made Barnes & Noble the biggest bookseller in the United States.

 Riggio is recognized as being among the first entrepreneurs who turned the elitist world of bookstores into recreational stores.
 In 1997, Barnes & Noble had 483 superstores, 528 mall-based B. Daltons, and sales went up to $2.8 billion.
 The company went public in 1993.
 Riggio launched barnesandnoble.com to compete with Amazon.com for online book sales and launched a successful video game retail operation, which grew to become GameStop.
 By the end of the 20th century, Riggio had built Barnes & Noble into the world's largest bookseller.

-Since 1985 Riggio has been Chairman of the Board and 49% owner of MBS Textbook Exchange, Inc. based in Columbia, Missouri.
-MBS is one of the nation's largest wholesalers of college textbooks.
+From 1985, Riggio was Chairman of the Board and majority owner of MBS Textbook Exchange, Inc. based in Columbia, Missouri.
+As of 2024 at the time of his death, MBS was one of the nation's largest wholesalers of college textbooks.